Satisfactory Academic Progress (SAP)

 Blank: SAP calculation has not been ran for you at this point.

-Meets (MEETS): You have met all requirements for SAP and will continue to remain eligible to recieve financial aid.
+Meets (MEETS): You have met all requirements for SAP and will continue to remain eligible to receive financial aid.

 Warn (WARN): You are not meeting one or more of the requirements for Satisfactory Academic Progress.
 You are still eligible to receive financial aid, but you are at risk of being suspended if you continue to not meet requirements.
 Satisfactory Academic Progress will be evaluated again at the end of your next term of enrollment.